Stainland

-Stainland is a village and civil parish in Calderdale, West Yorkshire, England.
+Stainland is a village in the civil parish of Stainland and District, in Calderdale, West Yorkshire, England.
 The village is part of the Greetland and Stainland ward of Calderdale Council and is approximately 2 mi west of Elland, 3.5 mi south of Halifax and 4.3 mi north-west of Huddersfield.

 History

 Early routes and tracks followed high ground to avoid the marshy and wooded valley bottoms and it was on one such high level packhorse route that Stainland developed.
 The Stainland Cross remains as evidence of man's activity there in the medieval times.

+The village's name comes from Old Norse and means Stony land; the land around Stainland is not very fertile.
+The village does not have a separate entry in the Domesday Book.
 An economy that was based principally on wool and textile production led Stainland to develop as a hilltop village, in much the same way as Sowerby and Heptonstall.
 With the Industrial Revolution, mills developed in the neighbouring valleys to take advantage of water power, but Stainland continued to act as a focus for the area.
 The village continued to thrive, and a number of notable buildings were added to the street scene.
 With the decline in its agricultural and industrial function, Stainland is now less self-contained than before.

-Its proximity of the M62 motorway has led to the development of a new residential role of housing people who work in the neighbouring towns.
+Its proximity to the M62 motorway has led to the development of a new residential role of housing people who work in the neighbouring towns.
 That, in turn, is leading to new pressures for change in the fabric of the village.

-The village'a name comes from Old Norse and means Stony land; the land around Stainland is not very fertile.

-The village does not have a separate entry in the Domesday Book.

-In 2017, a new parish council was formed, encompassing Stainland, Holywell Green, Sowood, Jagger Green, Old Lindley and parts of Outlane which fall within Calderdale.
-It was the first parish council to be formed in Calderdale since 1974, however as of February 2022 the Ordnance Survey does not show a civil parish by this name.
+In 2017, a new parish was formed, encompassing Stainland, Holywell Green, Sowood, Sowood Green, Jagger Green, Old Lindley and the parts of Outlane which fall within Calderdale.
+It was the first parish council to be formed in Calderdale since 1974.